mui/material-ui/docs/src/pages/css-in-js/advanced/advanced-pt.md

 - [jss-plugin-vendor-prefixer](https://cssinjs.org/jss-plugin-vendor-prefixer/)
 - [jss-plugin-props-sort](https://cssinjs.org/jss-plugin-props-sort/)

-It's a subset of [jss-preset-default](https://cssinjs.org/jss-preset-default/).
+É um subconjunto de [ jss-preset-default ](https://cssinjs.org/jss-preset-default/).
 Of course, you are free to add a new plugin.
 Here is an example with the [jss-rtl](https://github.com/alitaheri/jss-rtl) plugin.

 ```jsx
 import { create } from 'jss';